aparna308/Multiclass_text_classification_on_Poems/README.md

 Goal-
 The dataset contains poems and their genre.
 Their are 4 genres in the dataset- Music, Death, Environment, Affection.
-Make a multiclass classification, which will predict the genre of the poem by analyzing the poem.
+Make a multiclass classification model, which will predict the genre of the poem by analyzing the poem.

 Solution Approach-